 The path to obtaining and maintaining permanent housing has many steps.
-The first of these steps often involves providing for the immediate needs of persons experiencing homelessness, such as food and shelter.
-The CoC's Exhibit 1 describes that Stanislaus County experienced a loss of emergency and transitional shelter beds from Fiscal Year 2010-2011.
-These lower bed numbers occurred due to losses in non-profit funding and the paring down of non-profit services in an attempt to stay fiscally sound.
-In response to this trend, the Stanislaus Urban County's Homeless Strategy places a high priority on utilizing homeless funds to assist emergency and transitional shelters with covering their operational and essential service costs.
-Approximately 42% of the Fiscal Year 2015-2016 ESG award will go towards ESG programs that provide emergency (both seasonal and year-round) shelter.
+The first of these steps often involves providing for the immediate basic needs of persons experiencing homelessness, such as food and shelter.
+In order to continue in the stabilization of a shelter client transitional housing and supportive services are essential and made available through several non-profit agencies in the community.
+The Stanislaus Urban County's Homeless Strategy places a high priority on utilizing homeless funds to assist emergency and transitional shelters with covering their operational and essential service costs.
+Approximately 58% of the Fiscal Year 2016-2017 ESG award will fund programs that provide emergency (both seasonal and year-round) shelter.